 HOBT Staff know that Minnesota has some of the widest racial disparities in the country and that disparate treatment of people of color is built into our institutions.
-We acknowledge that progressive people running progressive institutions get caught in the trap of maintaining old ways of doing things that maintain the old ways of doing things.
+We acknowledge that progressive people running progressive institutions get caught in the trap of maintaining old ways of doing things.

 HOBT Culture Change Resources

 HOBT has invested time and resources since summer 2017 to better understand ourselves as an organization and to identify what changes will be necessary to more authentically represent the communities present in HOBT’s core neighborhoods.

 We have much more to learn.
 Here are some of the resources we have engaged with to deepen our understanding and commitment to action.

 - Characteristics of White Supremacy Culture Explores fifteen characteristics of White Supremacy Culture, how they show up, and what we can do to address them.